ironmaniiith/Github-profile-name-writer/README.md

 #### Is this a useful thing..?####
-	+ No not at all.. hahhahahahahaha. :D, it's just for fun and for making you github profile awesome, go see this link -> https://github.com/ironmaniiith
+	+ No not at all.. hahhahahahahaha. :D, it's just for fun and for making your github profile awesome, go see this link -> https://github.com/ironmaniiith

 #### If you are in college and your college don't allow ssh to github, follow this :-####
 	+ Suppose you username is 'ironman' and password is 'blabla'